 If a debt collector contacts you about a debt that you cannot pay, you can send a “cease letter” that tells the debt collector not to contact you anymore.
 In the letter explain that your income is “exempt from debt collection”.
 You can use this sample cease letter.

 If you notify the original creditor that your income or property is exempt, they may also stop collection actions against you.
+Often creditors will not bother trying to collect from execution proof debtors.
+But they do not have to stop like debt collectors do.
 Write to the original creditor and explain your situation.

-- Describe the source of your income clearly.
+- Describe the source of your income clearly, especially if you have no money they can reach .

-- Include the citations to the specific law which protects you.
+- Include the citations to the specific law which protects your income and things.
 These citations are listed in How can I stop creditors from taking my money and things?
-You can use these citations to look up the law in your local public library or the law library.
-(M.G.L. stands for Massachusetts General Laws; U.S.C. stands for United States Code).

 - You can also include in your letter any information that makes your case more sympathetic – like disability, advanced age, dependent children, or extreme poverty.